 In 2017 and 2018, we had a contractor who (among other shortcomings) repeatedly refused to produce revised construction schedules, and when pressed, submitted schedules that were both inaccurate and misleading.
 Our client joined DFA in collectively working with the contractor, rather than demanding performance or terminating the relationship.
 Unintentionally, the contractor’s misguided belief that they could reach the finish line with only minor improvements to their management and performance was reinforced.
 In the end, it became apparent that the schedule issues were symptomatic of a larger issue, dysfunctional project management, and every accommodation on the part of the client and DFA distracted from the more clear-sighted and tougher measures that may have been wiser.

-In addition to underperforming contractors, third parties (decorators and consultants) may also fail to deliver complete or timely information essential to moving forward with an aspect of a project.
+In addition to underperforming contractors, third parties (clients, decorators and consultants) may also fail to deliver complete or timely information essential to moving forward with an aspect of a project.
 Instead of directly demanding completion of the subject task, architects and contractors invariably seek work-arounds.
 While supportive and collaborative, this type of flexibility and accommodation can encourage further poor performance, amplifying mistakes, costs and schedule extensions.